wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 Output:
 - IllegalStateException
-  - message: "Invalid trade in set"
+  - message: "Could not trade in cards: \< trade in parser error message \>"
-### There are other invalid trade in sets, but I will not enumerate all of them here; see TradeInParser...
+### I'm using a more generic error message here so that the details given in TradeInParser can shine through.

 ### Test 2:
 Input: